I’m so happy that I finally completed this boy’s bedroom makeover! My son loves it!

 Despite the fact that the walls were done (and there was a crib in there) Kojo never used that room as a nursery.
 All that wallpaper removed but we never even really finished the room!

-He slept with us until age 2, and then he moved over in the other bedroom with his brothers.
+He slept with us until age 2, and then he moved over to the other bedroom with his brothers.

 Over time, it just became a room to hold baby junk that we weren’t using anymore!